In 2017, I became a yoga teacher after completing my course in North India.

 Natural yoga mats

-There are a few sustainable materials out there that don’t require harsh chemicals to transform them into a beautiful non-slip yoga mat.
-We have picked the most known eco-friendly materials out there but there are more.
+There are a few sustainable materials out there that don’t require harsh chemicals to transform them into beautiful non-slip yoga mats.
+We have picked the most known eco-friendly materials out there, but there are more.
 To help you find out if a material is eco-friendly are just greenwashing, here is a list of things you want to avoid: